Florida Immigration Law Racially Motivated, According to Federal Judge

 Contact our Florida Immigration Attorneys

 Whether you have questions about Florida’s “Sanctuary City” law, are facing deportation, or have any other immigration question, contact an experienced Florida immigration attorney today.
-The lawyers at Shorstein, Lasnetski, and Gihon Law can provide you with big firm experience and small firm care.
+The lawyers at Lasnetski Gihon Law can provide you with big firm experience and small firm care.
 Contact our firm’s Jacksonville or Orlando office today to speak with one of our skilled immigration lawyers.
 No case is too small for us to take on.
 We will fight for your rights.
 Se habla espanol.